Parent Pay Parent Pay Search this website Open Mobile menu

 • Demonstrate a range of tactics through the use of formations and overload.

-• Develop a range of tactics and set pieces in attack.
+• Demonstrate a range of tactics and set pieces in attack.

 Rugby

-• Pupils to understand ball familiarisation and handling and demonstrate through the correct grip and movement with the ball.
+• Demonstrate effective ball handling through the correct grip and movement with the ball.

-• Understand basic passing and receiving. to demonstrate the use of passive and receiving to demonstrate the use of passing and receiving and be able to apply it in a game scenario to move up the pitch
+• Demonstrate basic passing and receiving and use effectively in a game scenario to move up the pitch.

-• Applying the basic methods to demonstrate safe and effective tackling.
+• Apply the basic methods to demonstrate safe and effective tackling.

-• To apply the use of tackling to create a turnover in possession through team tackling.
+• Apply the use of tackling to create a turnover in possession through team tackling.

 Badminton